PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 This proposal is for a baseline development tool chain for CORE-V based on up-to-date compiler and simulation techology, comprising:

-- Clang/LLVM compiler for C and C++:
+- Clang/LLVM tool chain for C and C++:
   - compiler
   - assembler
   - linker
   - emulation library (`compiler-rt`)

-- Sail instruction set simulator with formal verification capabilities
+- [RISC-V model for Sail](https://github.com/rems-project/sail-riscv), an instruction set simulator with formal verification capabilities

 The CORE-V LLVM tool chain may rely initially on the GNU CORE-V binutils developed as part of the GNU CORE-V tool chain: